What do you stand to gain from the cloud?

 All transformations will be different, and this will be a journey.
 There is nothing prescriptive about it.
 So how do you start?
 Here at Blue Sentry, we follow a time-tested, high-level framework developed in partnership with AWS.
 We’ll share the details of this framework in part two of our Cloud Transformation blog.

-The main point of emphasis here is that if you decide a cloud transformation is right for you, partner up with AWS and consider an Advanced Consulting Partner like Blue Sentry (shameless plug).
+The main point of emphasis here is that if you decide a cloud transformation is right for you, partner up with AWS and consider an Premier Consulting Partner like Blue Sentry (shameless plug).
 There is no need to go it alone.
 Let the experts help.

 Okay, now that my shameless plug is out of the way … for the readers my age or older, here is your trip down memory lane.